-- Geographic existence within those areas of the municipal district in which Council provides a domestic kerbside waste collection and disposal service. - The charge will be raised for rateable and non-rateable properties, irrespective of whether the service is used or not unless it has been identified as: - a. a multi-unit dwelling via the planning process where the traditional kerbside waste collection service cannot be used - b. a business that is not serviced by the kerbside waste collection service.
+- Geographic existence within those areas of the municipal district in which Council provides a domestic kerbside waste collection and disposal service. - The charge will be raised for rateable and non-rateable properties, irrespective of whether the service is used or not unless it has been identified as: - a. a multi-unit dwelling via the planning process where the traditional kerbside waste collection service cannot be used - b. a multi-unit dwelling that has elected to contract a private waste service, even if this is contrary to the planning permit. - c. a business that is not serviced by the kerbside waste collection service.